From my early years this life didn’t resonate with me . . .

 Gary’s Real . . .

 What you think you become.
 What you hold in mind is your reality.
-How we are living is our response to external stimuli, facts.
+How we are living is our past taught response to external stimuli, facts.
 Often we respond to these facts with an unconscious prototype that we acquired in our early years.
 What we experience is our interpretation of our thoughts, feelings and beliefs.
-Changing our thoughts and how we choose to respond to facts changes our experience and our world.
+Consciousness, changing our thoughts and how we choose to respond to facts changes our experience and our world.
 In this way we can fashion our own reality.